-In the Yosemite annals, Tom Frost, 72, of Oakdale, California, looms large.
+In the Yosemite annals, Tom Frost, of Oakdale, California, looms large.
 When El Capitan was a blank canvas, Frost swung leads on the FAs of two of the world’s finest big walls, the Salathé Wall (VI 5.9 C2; Royal Robbins, Chuck Pratt, Frost; 1961) and the North America Wall (VI 5.8 A2; Robbins, Pratt, Frost, Chouinard; 1964).
-Frost has always been a steadfast proponent of clean climbing — his two main partners and life influences were, after all, Robbins and Chouinard.
+Frost has always been a steadfast proponent of clean climbing—his two main partners and life influences were, after all, Robbins and Chouinard.

 Through his photography during those early ascents (Frost lugged a Leica up Yosemite’s big walls, producing some of the most iconic climbing shots ever taken), Frost set the highest standard for adventure photographers.
-In 1972, he worked with Chiounard to invent essential gear like Stoppers and the RURP, forming Great Pacific Ironworks.
-In 1997, Frost started his Frostworks (frostworksclimbing.com) and is still in business today, making Sentinel Nuts and Power Draws.
-A new Frost prototype the Frostworks Catcher, protects the leader if the second falls while the two are simul-climbing.
-It was inspired by Yuji Hirayama and Han’s Florine’s 2008 Nose speed records.
-Frost has stayed close to the mountains, with stints in Colorado, Bishop, California, and now on the western slope of the Sierra with his wife of ten years, Joyce.
+In 1972, he worked with Chouinard to invent essential gear like Stoppers and the RURP, forming Great Pacific Ironworks.
+In 1997, Frost started Frostworks, making Sentinel Nuts and Power Draws.
+Frost has stayed close to the mountains, with stints in Colorado, Bishop, California, and now on the western slope of the Sierra with his wife, Joyce.

 Rock presents us with an opportunity to climb.
 Through our efforts, we learn how to do it.
 It becomes a team-player relationship.
 There is great companionship between you and your partners, but you eventually come to realize that the true team relationship is between the climber and the rock.